-Students may be protected by Johnson & Wales University's Commercial General Liability Insurance for liability arising from their activities while acting within the scope of their duties in an internship or experiential education program as required by the university for course curriculum, including travel while using a university vehicle.
-Any incident involving injury or potential liability should be reported as soon as practical to the university insurance and property risk manager, 8 Abbott Park Place, Providence, RI 02903.
+Students may be protec ed by Johnson & Wales University's Commercial General Liability Insurance for liability arising from their ac ivities while ac ing within the scope of their duties in an internship or experiential education program as required by the university for course curriculum, including travel while using a university vehicle.
+Any incident involving injury or potential liability should be repor ed as soon as practical to the university insurance and proper y risk manager, 8 Abbott Park Place, Providence, RI 02903.